robbieGill4096/cs452-p1/Analysis.md

 What was the slowest number of threads for your machine?

 1 thread.
 The greatest increase was from 1 thread to 2 nearly doubling perfomance.after that each thread seemed to add logarithmic diminishing returns up until the physical number of seperate avaialble processors was reached.
+Like stated above if the number of elements n was much smaller 1 thread could be the fastest if n was small enough.
+Or if the elements are already in nearly sorted order.